cghoffmann/mjoindices/README.md

 -----------------
-After you have installed mjoindices, you can also download [unit and integration tests](tests/) from the source to check your installation using pytest.
+After you have installed mjoindices, you can also download [unit and integration tests](tests/) from the source to check your installation using pytest:

 * Download the complete test directory to you local file system.

 * Download some external input and reference data files from [Zenodo](https://doi.org/10.5281/zenodo.3746562).
-Details are given in a separate [Readme file](tests/testdata/README).
+  * Details are given in a separate [Readme file](tests/testdata/README).
+  * Note that some necessary data files are already included in the test directory in the repository.
+Make sure to download those files together with the tests.
+The data files on Zenodo are complementary and not included in the repository for reasons of file size and ownership.

 * Move into your local test directory and run

       pytest

+* In case that some tests are failing with FileNotFoundErrors, it is likely that the package code is actually working, but that the test environment is not setup properly.
+You should check the following before contacting us:
+   * Did you download the data files from the repository?
+   * Did you download the data files from Zenodo?
+   * Did you preserve the directory structure?
+   * Did you execute pytest in the tests/ subdirectory (where pytest.ini is located)?

-Note that the tests may run for a few hours on a common personal computer.
+* Note that the tests may run for a few hours on a common personal computer.
+  * To get a quicker impression, you can omit slow tests by executing the following command.
+However, this will not check the core OMI computation, which is most important, of course.

+        pytest -m 'not slow'